-A fee of \$2499\ applies to this course.
+A fee of \$2350 applies to this course.
 This fee it is not VETiS eligible.

-Term 1 Term 2 Term 3 Term 4 Financial Literacy Goal Setting and Planning Budgeting and Money Management Managing risk and reward Credit, banking, taxation and investing Enterprise and Ventures • Starting and growing new ventures • Entrepreneurial characteristics • Assessing and maintaining competitive advantage Diploma Studies BSBCRT511 Develop critical thinking in others BSBFIN501 Manage budgets and financial plans BSBOPS501 Manage business resources Diploma Studies BSBSUS511 Develop workplace policies and procedures for sustainability BSBXCM501 Lead communication in the workplace
+Term 1 Term 2 Term 3 Term 4 Financial Literacy • Goal Setting and Planning • Budgeting and Money Management • Managing risk and reward Enterprise and Ventures • Starting and growing new ventures • Entrepreneurship • Assessing and maintaining competitive advantage Diploma Studies BSBCRT511 Develop critical thinking in others BSBFIN501 Manage budgets and financial plans BSBOPS501 Manage business resources Diploma Studies BSBSUS511 Develop workplace policies and procedures for sustainability BSBXCM501 Lead communication in the workplace